Ruane, Cunniff & Goldfarb: Management

+Robert Goldfarb retired at the end of 2016, following Sequoia Fund's significant losses that year.
+David Poppe succeeded Goldfarb as CEO.
+Poppe retired in 2018.
+Since then, a four-person investment committee has managed the Sequoia Fund.

 Sequoia Fund

 The history of the Sequoia Fund traces its roots to Bill Ruane's lifelong friendship with Warren Buffett.
 Bill Ruane first met Buffett at a value investing seminar taught by Benjamin Graham at Columbia University in 1950.
 When Buffett closed his investment partnership in 1969, he advised his clients to invest with Ruane in the Sequoia Fund.
 In 1970, William J. Ruane and Richard T. Cunniff founded the Sequoia Fund to take on Buffett's former investors.
 Robert Goldfarb joined the firm in 1971.